 - ½ cup frozen peas, thawed

-Coat the bottom of a large pot with olive oil and place it over medium heat.
+Coat the bottom of a large nonstick pot or skillet* with about 1 to 2 tablespoons of olive oil and place it over medium heat.

 When the oil is hot, add the shallots.
-Cook the shallots for about 5 minutes, stirring occasionally, until they just begin to brown.
+Cook the shallots for about 5 minutes, stirring occasionally, until they become soft and translucent.

-Stir in the garlic and cook for about 1 minute more, until very fragrant.
+Stir in the garlic and cook for about 1 minute with the shallots, until very fragrant.

-Stir in the rice and cook it for 1 to 2 minutes, stirring constantly, until it begins to turn translucent.
+Stir in the rice and cook it for 1 to 2 minutes, stirring constantly, until it begins to turn shiny and translucent.